bay1877/command-line-personal-trainer/README.md

 This project was born in 2020 during times of quarantine and social-distancing.
 Gyms were closed, and motivation to stay fit was low.
 This project aimed to both help me generate at-home workouts and help me stay motivated toward fitness/health.

-Command Line Personal Trainer provides a command line interface that generates and guides the user through a veriety of different workouts.
+Command Line Personal Trainer provides a command line interface that generates and guides the user through a variety of different workouts.
 Many workouts require very little to no equipment.

 ### Built With